Dorianeve/AnnualResultsReport/README.md

 ### Log of changes

 Every iterative check is submitted to ECW staff for action on the original datapoint, that it's updated periodically and re-run.
 If there are specific decisions to be taken on specific datapoints, these are to be logged into the `log_decisions` folder.
-In a TBD file.

-# 2025 to-do-list

--   [ ] Log decisions implementation
--   [ ] PR figures checks resume
--   [ ] PR flow control and refinement
--   [ ] AoE pipeline
--   [ ] Refine analysis outcome
+The file has two sheets for either `cr` and `pr`.
+The log acts on the checks that are present in the `cube` sheets.
+The columns request the essential information to filter out the mistakes that are spotted but to be ignored.
+In the column `issue` is to be provided the column name of the issue spotted, copy pasted.
+If it is misspelled the filtering will not work.

+### Priority GRNs and codes

+This file controls the priority `codes` and `LeadGRN` to be included in the flow.
+In the `LeadGRN` sheet utilize the column `'Lead grantee GRN'` without changing the name.
+In the `Codes` sheet only utilize the `Priority` column with `boolean` (0 for No and 1 for Yes) values.
+The `Level` column specifies the type of analysis code (Children, Caregivers, Teachers, Schools).
+The analysis is run exclusively on priority `LeadGRNs` and priority `codes`.